microsoft/SEAL/README.md

 <!-- ### Installing with Homebrew (macOS) -->

-### Installing NuGet Package (Windows, Linux, macOS, Android, iOS)
+### Installing from NuGet Package (Windows, Linux, macOS, Android, iOS)

 For .NET developers the easiest way of installing Microsoft SEAL is by using the multiplatform NuGet package available at [NuGet.org](https://www.nuget.org/packages/Microsoft.Research.SEALNet).
 Simply add this package into your .NET project as a dependency and you are ready to go.

 To develop mobile applications using Microsoft SEAL and .NET for Android and iOS, just add this package to your [Xamarin](https://dotnet.microsoft.com/apps/xamarin) project.
-The native shared library and the .NET wrapper compile only for 64-bit platforms, so only `arm64-v8a` / `x86_64` Android ABIs and `arm64` / `x86_64` iOS architectures are supported.
+Unlike the Microsoft SEAL C++ library, the .NET wrapper library works only on 64-bit platforms, so only `arm64-v8a`/`x86_64` Android ABIs and `arm64`/`x86_64` iOS architectures are supported.

 ## Building Microsoft SEAL Manually